bentonam/build-your-first-couchbase-application/exercises/exercise2/exercise2-instructions.md

 }
 ```

-For your reference the data from the `getSiteCategories` method is used in the following views:
+For your reference the data from the `getCategories` method is used in the following views:

 - exercise2/view/layout/layout.header.cfm
 - exercise2/view/includes/sidebar.categories.cfm